cloudfoundry/csb-brokerpak-gcp/docs/draft-release-notes.md

 ### Fix:

-- minimum constraints on MySQL, PostreSQL, and Spanner storage_gb are now enforced
+- Minimum constraints on MySQL, PostreSQL, and Spanner storage_gb are now enforced.
+- Postgres admin password is now 64 bytes.